hello/user-guide/content/troubleshoot/connecting-sense-wifi.md

 - Make sure you entered your wireless network password correctly

 If you’re still unable to connect Sense to WiFi, try unplugging Sense, waiting 5 seconds, and then replugging Sense into power.
 Then try again.
 You can also try conntecting and disconnecting your wireless router.
-If you need additional help, [contact support.](https://support.hello.is/hc/en-us/requests/new)
+If you need additional help, please [contact support.](https://support.hello.is/hc/en-us/requests/new)